smolanalytics

 • 2Sites are never the meter.
 Every event is stamped with its site by the SDK, so all your surfaces (marketing site, app, docs) live on one instance and one bill.
 You are billed on events, not on how many sites or how many users you have.

 • 3Hard isolation when you need it.
 Each project is its own isolated instance (its own server and data).
-Keep a big customer's data fully separate by giving them their own instance; Solo includes 2, Pro 5.
+Keep a big customer's data fully separate by giving them their own instance; Pro includes 2, Scale 10.

 server: the revenue events the browser can't see